Netherlands internship visa requirement

 Working as a foreign intern

 Although most internships in the Netherlands are unpaid, some may include a salary.
 If you are an EU/EEA citizen and have acquired a paid internship, you can go to any Dutch bank to open an account.
 You will just need your passport and, preferably, your BSN number.
-If you are a non-EEA citizen, you will have to provide a proof of residence.
+If you are a non-EEA citizen, you will have to provide proof of residence.

 Most internships in the Netherlands are highly professional and interns are often given substantial responsibility in their work.
-Dutch employers value interns who take initiative, work independently and solve problems on their own.
+Dutch employers value interns who take initiative, work independently, and solve problems on their own.
 However, it doesn’t mean you shouldn’t ask for help if you need it.
 This is a brilliant opportunity for young foreign professionals to gain plenty of theoretical knowledge and improve their skills while being immersed in the life of a real Dutch company.

 Insurance for foreign students

 Check with your national insurance if they cover medical and other costs in the Netherlands.
 If not, you are recommended to purchase medical insurance in the Netherlands.
 It can be quite expensive (since Dutch health care and insurance is privatized).
-However, there are plenty of internship companies that offer special packages specially designed for students.
+However, there are plenty of internship companies that offer special packages designed for students.
 They are considerably cheaper than other medical insurances.

-Under certain circumstances (e.g. if you are renting a property), you may be required to purchase a liability insurance.
-This one covers any damage caused by you or a third party.
+Under certain circumstances (e.g. if you are renting a property), you may be required to purchase liability insurance.
+This insurance covers any damage caused by you or a third party.
 Although there are plenty of companies that offer such services, it is easiest to purchase such insurance at your local bank.
 Even if you are not required to do so, it is recommended to have liability insurance since it is not excessively expensive.
 Moreover, it protects you from paying through the roof for any damage.

 Here you can compare the insurances offered by different companies.